sjmyuan/sjmyuan.github.io/_posts/2025-06-22-how-to-get-the-team-to-truly-embrace-ai-coding-assistants.md

 ![](https://images.shangjiaming.top/20250612-092046.png)

-Here, we define the $Usage\text{ }Rate$ as the percentage of time developers use AI coding assistants out of their total development time.
+Here, we define the $$Usage\text{ }Rate$$ as the percentage of time developers use AI coding assistants out of their total development time.
 From the model, we see that factors affecting usage rates include four elements:

-* $Trust$: Developers’ level of trust in AI coding assistants, which can be rated from 1-10 based on subjective perception.
+* $$Trust$$: Developers’ level of trust in AI coding assistants, which can be rated from 1-10 based on subjective perception.
-* $Self\text{ } Confidence$: Developers’ confidence in their own abilities, which can also be rated from 1-10.
+* $$Self\text{ } Confidence$$: Developers’ confidence in their own abilities, which can also be rated from 1-10.
-* Bias ($b$): Developers’ inherent negative tendency towards AI coding assistants, mainly determined by past experiences and environment.
-A higher $b$ value means lower willingness to use AI coding assistants.
+* Bias ($$b$$): Developers’ inherent negative tendency towards AI coding assistants, mainly determined by past experiences and environment.
+A higher $$b$$ value means lower willingness to use AI coding assistants.
-* Shape parameter ($s$): The strength of developers’ inclination to maintain existing work habits.
-Larger $s$ values indicate greater resistance to changing current development habits.
+* Shape parameter ($$s$$): The strength of developers’ inclination to maintain existing work habits.
+Larger $$s$$ values indicate greater resistance to changing current development habits.

 It's important to note that an AI coding assistant is not a single-function automation tool like a shortcut key but a general automation tool capable of handling any programming task.
-Therefore, for the same AI coding assistant, **model parameters ($Trust$, $Self\text{ }Confidence$, $b$, $s$) vary across different task types**.
+Therefore, for the same AI coding assistant, **model parameters ($$Trust$$, $$Self\text{ }Confidence$$, $$b$$, $$s$$) vary across different task types**.
 For example:

 * Although developers trust AI coding assistants to generate code blocks efficiently, this does not mean they equally trust them to fix online bugs effectively.
 * While developers are confident in implementing new features efficiently within existing structures, it does not mean they also trust themselves to refactor architectures efficiently.